 Devise a marketing plan

-A video is only effective if your target audience can see it and knows where to find it.
+A real estate video is only effective if your target audience can see it and knows where to find it.
 Recording a video and posting it on social media is only the first step.
 You need to post it at the right times and places to maximize its effectiveness, and you need to make it visible to search engines.

 Schedule videos like a tweet or a blog post.
-Don't be random about creating videos, either.
+Don't be random about creating real estate videos, either.
 Make a series of videos that will entice people to keep returning to your website.
 One series could offer practical advice to homebuyers.
 Another series could do the same for sellers.
 You could have videos dedicated to showcasing a specific neighborhood.
 Experiment with content to see what your viewers respond to most.